What are they and when are they worth it?

 - Better rain protection

-The mix of functionality and simple design makes rolltops popular in the city, university, and leisure: they are robust for everyday use, often water-repellent, and offer more flexibility than classic daypacks thanks to the roll system.
+The combination of functionality and minimalist design makes rolltops popular in the city, university and leisure activities: they're everyday-robust, often water-resistant and offer more flexibility through the roll system than traditional daypacks.

-- Flexible volume: Pack more or roll the backpack more compactly.
+- Flexible volume: Pack more or roll the backpack more compact.

 - Weather protection: Rolltop models reduce rain penetration at the opening.

-- Minimalist design: Easily combinable for leisure, office, or cycling.
+- Minimalist design: Easy to pair for leisure, office or cycling.

 Commuters & Cyclists

-Those who travel by bike or in unpredictable weather benefit from better splash protection and stable shape.
+Those who cycle or travel in changeable weather benefit from better splash protection and stable form.

 Students & Heavy Packers